 “Slice Termination Payment” means the sum of the amounts due as described in Section 16.

-“Transferred Frequency Response” means an adjustment to the amount of frequency response reported on NERC’s FRS Form 2, as entered in the column titled “Transferred Frequency Response”, or similar entry on a successor form.

 “Uncontrollable Forces” means any cause reasonably beyond the control of the Party and which the Party subject thereto has made reasonable efforts to avoid, remove or mitigate, including but not limited to acts of God, fire, flood, storm, explosion, strike, sabotage, acts of terrorism, acts of the public enemy, civil or military authority, including court orders, injunctions, and orders of government agencies (other than those of the District) with proper jurisdiction, insurrection or riot, an act of the elements, failure of equipment or contractors, or inability to obtain or ship materials or equipment because of the effect of similar causes on suppliers or carriers; provided, however, that in no event shall an Uncontrollable Force excuse the Purchaser from the obligation to pay any amount when due and owing under this contract.
 Uncontrollable Forces shall not be based on (i) the loss of Purchaser’s markets; (ii) Purchaser’s inability economically to use or resell the Output purchased hereunder; or (iii) the District’s ability to sell the Output at a price greater than the Purchase Price agreed upon in this Contract.
 Purchaser shall not be entitled to and may not raise a claim of Uncontrollable Forces based in whole or in part on the curtailment by a third-party transmission provider.